Lock-Up Agreements

 • 180 days is the typical IPO lock-up, not a regulatory minimum.
 Lock-up length is negotiated between the underwriter and the holders.
 The exam may quote 90 or 365 days in a deal-specific fact pattern; that is still consistent with a normal lock-up.

-• The lock-up waiver right belongs to the UNDERWRITER, not to the issuer and not to the holders themselves.
-An insider who wants to sell early has to ask the lead manager for a release.
+• The lock-up waiver right typically belongs to the UNDERWRITER, not to the issuer and not to the holders themselves, but it is a negotiated agreement term rather than a fixed rule.
+Read the fact pattern for who actually holds the release right before answering.

 The single most-tested distinction in this section is the source of the lock-up requirement.
 The SEC does NOT mandate lock-ups.
 They are private contracts that the underwriter negotiates with the issuer and the pre-offering holders.